 Pioneers play pioneer ball.
 Important nuances and rules of the game

-Pioneerball is sport game with the ball, in which teams compete on a court divided by a net.
-The game appeared in the 30s of the last century as a courtyard version of volleyball, and its name comes from the word "pioneer" - a member of the children's communist organization of the USSR.
+Pioneerball is sports game with a ball, in which teams compete on a court divided by a net.
+The game appeared in the 30s of the last century as a yard version of volleyball, and its name comes from the word “pioneer” - a participant in the children's communist organization of the USSR.

-The game uses a volleyball (circumference 65-67 cm, weight - up to 300g).
+The game uses a volleyball ball (circumference 65-67 cm, weight up to 300g).
 The site has dimensions of 18x9m.
-After the division by the net (height 2.43m for men's teams and 2.24m for women's), each team is on its own playing square 9x9m.
-In a team of 3 to 7 people, in accordance with the number, the game square is divided into conditional sections (an attached player is responsible for each).
-Participants in the game, catching the ball ( distinguishing feature from volleyball - the ball is caught and thrown, not beaten off), can take no more than 3 steps before throwing.
+After dividing by a net (height 2.43 m for men's teams and 2.24 m for women's teams), each team is in its own playing square of 9x9 m.
+In a team of 3 to 7 people, according to the number, the game square is divided into conditional sections (an assigned player is responsible for each).
+Participants of the game, having caught the ball ( distinctive feature from volleyball - the ball is caught and thrown, not returned), can take no more than 3 steps before throwing.
 When the ball hits the floor, the team that threw the ball scores a point.
-There are also a number of other situations of losing the ball - the players of the same team hit the ball more than 3 times in a row, the participant touched the net, hit the ball more than 2 times in a row, the ball touched the player below the belt and others.
+There are also a number of other situations of losing the ball - players of one team hit the ball more than 3 times in a row, a participant touched the net, hit the ball more than 2 times in a row, the ball touched the player below the waist, and others.

-One game lasts up to 15 points, before the next players change fields.
-Usually 2 games are played, but if the final score is 1:1, then the third game is played - the decisive game.
+One game lasts up to 15 points, before the next one the players change fields.
+Usually 2 games are played, but if the final score is 1:1, then a third - decisive game - is played.
 There is a fascinating variation of this sport - pioneer ball with two balls.
-An interesting rule of this game is to award a point to the team on whose field there is not a single ball (respectively, there are 2 of them on the opponent’s court at once).
-Because of this, competitions acquire greater dynamism and entertainment.
+Interesting rule In this game, a point is awarded to the team whose field does not have a single ball (accordingly, there are 2 of them on the opponent’s court).
+Because of this, competitions become more dynamic and entertaining.

-Today this species sport is more popular in schools and children's health camps on the territory of the CIS.
-Also, like volleyball, this game has a beach variant.
-There are many tournaments various types pioneer ball, the winners of which meet at the championship of Russia.
-Also, sometimes demonstration games of pioneer ball are organized, which are included in the program of sports and other events.
+Today this type sports are more popular in schools and children's health camps on the territory of the CIS.
+Just like volleyball, this game has a beach version.
+There are many tournaments taking place various types Pioneerball, the winners of which meet at the Russian championship.
+Pioneerball demonstration games are also sometimes organized, which are included in the program of sports and other events.

-School time: summer, yard and friends - this is how childhood memories pop up.
-With them, school fun comes to mind - pioneer ball.
+School time: summer, yard and friends - this is how childhood memories emerge.
+With them comes the memory of school fun - pioneer ball.

-Today to teach a child such team game It’s not difficult, because the rules of the pioneer ball have remained the same.
+Today teach a child like this team game It’s not difficult, because the rules of pioneer ball remain the same.
 It is played both in physical education classes and just with friends in the yard.

-The game got its name from the wide popularity in the once widespread pioneer camps - today health facilities for children.
+The game acquired its name from its wide popularity in the once widespread pioneer camps - today health institutions for children.

-In order for the pioneer ball to pass correctly, it is necessary to prepare the scene: a platform with a net stretched in the middle.
-The goal is to beat off blows flying from rivals over the net by any means.
+In order for pioneer ball to take place correctly, it is necessary to prepare the scene: a platform with a net stretched in the middle.
+The goal is to repel shots flying from opponents behind the net by any means.

-Consider briefly the rules of pioneerball for schoolchildren:
+Let's briefly consider the rules of pioneer ball for schoolchildren:

-1. Pioneerball is played by two teams different sides grids.
-One team can have from 3 to 8 players, the most suitable number of participants is 14 people.
+1. Pioneerball involves two teams located in different sides grids One team can have from 3 to 8 players, the most suitable number of participants is 14 people.

-2. The playground should be spacious and allow the guys to move freely around the field.
+2. The site should be spacious and allow children to move freely around the field.

-3. If there is no volleyball net, then for the yard option you can pull on an ordinary clothesline, which will become a separator between rivals.
+3. If there is no volleyball net, then for the yard option you can string an ordinary clothesline, which will become a separator between opponents.

-4. The placement of players takes place at the command of the captain - he preliminarily plans which participant will be responsible for the front, back and middle zone.
-Pionerball in the yard often involves an arbitrary arrangement.
+4. The placement of players occurs at the command of the captain - he pre-plans which participant will be responsible for the front, back and middle zone.
+Pioneerball in the yard often involves a random arrangement.

-5. When a kick flies from behind the net from opponents, the player must return it to the side of the opponent.
+5. When a shot flies over the net from the opponents, the player must return it to the opponent's side.
 Repeating the same action is allowed no more than 2 times.

-6. If the participant could not repel the blow, while allowing the ball to touch the body above the waist, the opponents count a point.
+6. If the participant was unable to return the blow, while allowing the ball to touch the body above the waist, the opponents count a point.

-7. It is allowed to serve with one or two hands.
+7. Serving is allowed with one or two hands.

-8. Like volleyball, touching the net is not allowed when serving, however, when hitting a shot, this option is possible.
+8. Similar to volleyball, when serving, touching the net is not allowed, but when returning a shot, this option is possible.

 9. When one of the teams wins, the participants must change their positions in a clockwise direction.

-10. The winner is the team that scored from 10 to 15 points, while not having a difference with the opponent by less than 2 points.
+10. The winner is the team that scores from 10 to 15 points, without having a difference with the opponent of less than 2 points.

-11. The right of the first serve is chosen by agreement or by lottery.
+11. The right to first serve is chosen by agreement or by drawing lots.

-12. 2 games won in a row bring an absolute win to the team.
+12. Winning 2 games in a row brings an absolute win to the team.

 13. After the end of the initial game, the opponents change places.

-Pioneerball has no fundamental rules - they can be modified according to the agreement of the opponents.
-The main provisions described above are considered basic - it is with them that the pioneer ball begins.
+Pioneer ball has no fundamental rules - they can be modified according to the agreement of the opponents.
+The basic provisions described above are considered basic - this is where pioneerball begins.

-If he touched the player or just hit the ground, a minus point is still counted.
-Provided that the balls collided in flight, the referee announces the start of a new game.
+If he touched the player or simply hit the ground, the minus point still counts.
+If the balls collide in flight, the referee announces the start of a new game.

-Note!
-Previously, there was a rule that the serving team loses the right to serve if the participants make a mistake.
+Pay attention!
+Previously, there was a rule that the serving team lost the right to serve if the participants made a mistake.

-Often this game is used in physical education classes, the teacher himself acts as a referee.
+This game is often used in physical education lessons, with the teacher himself acting as a judge.
 He explains the rules to the students in detail, carries out the arrangement and announces the start.

-So that students do not get confused in the rules, it is worth considering them in more detail:
+So that schoolchildren do not get confused in the rules, it is worth considering them in more detail:

-The first player goes out of bounds and throws towards the field of the opposing team Can't be touched game element twice in a row It is allowed to beat off a blow in the air with your hands, or by catching, and then throwing the ball towards the opponents
+The first player goes out of bounds and throws towards the opposing team's field.
+Can't touch game element twice in a row You can hit a kick in the air with your hands, or by catching it and then throwing the ball towards your opponents.

-The ball is not allowed to touch the net All participants of one team have the right to touch on their side no more than 3 times All throws must be taken over the net
+The ball is not allowed to touch the net All participants of the same composition have the right to touch on their side no more than 3 times All throws must be made over the net

-The serve is played if the ball touches the floor If the ball touches the ceiling during the game, it can be continued The player who catches the hit can pass it to a partner or independently throw it over the net
+The serve is lost if the ball touches the floor If the ball touches the ceiling during the game, the game can continue The player who catches the shot can pass it to a partner or throw it over the net themselves

-The team is deprived of the right to serve if the player touches the net If the game element touches the opponent's court, the team is awarded a point The participant holding the ball in his hands has the right to take no more than 3 steps along the field
+The team is deprived of the right to serve if a player touches the net.
+If the game element touches the opponent's court, the team is awarded a point A participant holding a ball in his hands has the right to take no more than 3 steps along the field

-If the ball flew over the border playing field when serving, the team counts the loss If, after serving, the ball does not touch the opponent's field, points are awarded to the opponent The one who owns the ball does not have the right to perform the "candle" technique.
+If the ball went over the boundaries playing field when serving, the team is considered a loss If after serving the ball does not touch the opponent’s field, points are awarded to the opponent The person in possession of the ball has no right to perform the “candle” technique.

-The player is not allowed to cross the middle line Points will be given to opponents if the player touches the game element with their feet or the net If the ball touches objects out of bounds, the squad loses the ball
+A player is not allowed to cross the halfway line Points will be awarded to opponents if the player touches the game element with his feet or net If the ball touches objects outside the field of play, the squad loses the ball

-Simplified version of the game for the little ones
+A simplified version of the game for little ones

-Even young children can play pioneer ball - this fun is suitable for kids from 5 years old.
+Even young children can play pioneer ball - this game is suitable for children from 5 years old.

-In order not to get confused in the rules, a simplified version is offered for the guys, which involves the following actions:
+In order not to get confused in the rules, a simplified version of them is offered for children, which implies the following actions:

 1. The main task is to throw the element over the grid.

-2. The serve is the same as in volleyball.
+2. Serving is the same as in volleyball.

-3. It is allowed to touch the ball to the ground, in addition, it can also be caught from the ground.
+3. It is allowed to touch the ball to the ground, and you can also catch it from the ground.

-4. It is allowed to pass the ball no more than 3 times to other players of your team.
+4. You are allowed to pass the ball no more than 3 times to other players on your team.

 5. It is allowed not to reflect the blow, but simply to catch it and throw it over the net.

-6. The participant who catches the ball has the right to take 3 steps before taking the next action.
+6. The participant who caught the ball has the right to take 3 steps before taking subsequent actions.

 By playing pioneer ball, young children develop the ability to communicate in a team.
-As a judge, you can invite the parents of one of the children.
+You can invite the parents of one of the children to act as a judge.

-The game significantly develops the muscles of the arms and back, contributing to the plasticity of the body.
+The game significantly develops the muscles of the arms and back, promoting the plasticity of the body.

 Important!
-Pioneer ball is suitable entertainment for girls in the yard or in physical education.
+Pioneerball is a suitable entertainment for girls in the yard or during physical education.

-Unlike volleyball, where you only need to parry blows, this game is considered more loyal.
+Unlike volleyball, where you only need to hit shots, this game is considered more loyal.

-Pionerball improves coordination, trains the eyes, develops a fighting team spirit.
-Having taught the child to play, he will return to it with friends all the time.
+Pioneerball helps improve coordination, trains the eyes, and develops a fighting team spirit.
+Having taught a child to have fun, he will return to it with friends all the time.

 Useful video